-- 1. These aggregate fees were for audits of the financial statements (including services incurred to render an opinion under Section 404 of the Sarbanes-Oxley Act of 2002), subsidiary insurance company audits, reviews of SEC filings, and quarterly reviews. - 2.
-These fees relate primarily to tax compliance engagements for preparation and review of foreign tax returns and certain collateralized loan obligation structures, in addition to other tax advisory services. - 3.
-In 2012, these fees relate primarily to agreed-upon procedure engagements for certain collateralized loan obligations managed by AFG.
+- (1) These aggregate fees were for audits of the financial statements (including services incurred to render an opinion under Section 404 of the Sarbanes-Oxley Act of 2002), subsidiary insurance company audits, reviews of SEC filings, and quarterly reviews. - (2) These fees relate primarily to due diligence on acquisitions. - (3) These fees relate primarily to tax compliance engagements for preparation and review of foreign tax returns and certain collateralized loan obligations, in addition to other tax advisory services. - (4) In 2013, these fees relate primarily to agreed-upon procedure engagements for certain collateralized loan obligation structures managed by AFG.